PurnaChandar26/SQL-DBMS-Oops-Handwritten-Notes/README.md

 # SQL, DBMS, and OOPs Handwritten Notes

-This GitHub repository contains a collection of handwritten notes on __important interview questions__ related to SQL, Database Management Systems (DBMS), and Object-Oriented Programming (OOPs) concepts.
+This repository contains a collection of handwritten notes on __important interview questions__ related to SQL, Database Management Systems (DBMS), and Object-Oriented Programming (OOPs) concepts.
 These notes are designed to help you prepare for interviews, exams, or simply to enhance your understanding of these fundamental topics in computer science.

 ## Table of Contents